-Note that if $g=xyx^{-1}$ is in minimal conjugate form, then $g$ is odd iff $y$ is odd.
+Note that if $g=xyx^{-1}$ is in minimal conjugate form, then $g$ is odd if and only if $y$ is odd.
 In particular if $g$ is odd then $i(g)>0$.

 \begin{lemn} Let $g \in G'_n$ and $g=xyx^{-1}$ be in minimal conjugate form.
 Suppose $y \notin \langle z \rangle$.
-Then for any $m>0$ we have that $g^m=x y^m x^{-1}$ where the normal form for $y^m$ has exactly $m\cdot i(g)$ many occurrences of $z$. \end{lemn}
+Then for any $N>0$ we have that $g^N=x y^N x^{-1}$ where the normal form for $y^N$ has exactly $N\cdot i(g)$ many occurrences of $z$. \end{lemn}

 \begin{proof} Since $y\notin\langle z\rangle$, $y$ is not of normal form~$(\ref{c5})$ or $(\ref{c6})$.
-Note that $y$ cannot be of normal form~(\ref{c4}) as then $y= z^{-1} (hz^2) (u_1z \cdots u_n)z$ and
+Note that $y$ cannot be of normal form~(\ref{c4}) as then $y= z^{-1} (w^kz^2) (u_1z \cdots u_m)z$ and